 Lying is not an easy thing to do, because your subconscious mind automatically sends signals that are perceived as the body language of a liar.
 They contradict what you are saying, and make your words hard to believe to whoever may be listening.
 These signals include dilation and contraction of the pupils, sweating, increased swallowing of saliva, twitching of facial muscles, flushes and increased eye-blinking.
 It could take a split second only, but professional interviewers, sales people and simply perceptive individuals can and do notice these contradictions.

-This fact of the matter is, this is most obvious with those who do not usually lie, because they didn’t refine their body language as “professional” liars do, like actors for example.
+This fact of the matter is, this is most obvious with those who do not usually lie because they didn’t refine their body language as “professional” liars do, like actors for example.
 Professional liars pay attention to how it feels when they say a lie, then work on reducing gesturing altogether.
-The movements become so refined that it becomes extremely difficult to detect the body language of a liar in these people.
+The movements become so refined that it becomes extremely difficult to detect lies in these people.